“It is only when shame reaches the light of day that the healing process can begin. The presence of others allows in that light of day.”

 The Humanistic approach integrates three main theories, Person-Centred, Gestalt, and Transactional Analysis.
 I use each of these, as well as wider psychological theories and methods, in different ways to best suit the needs of my client.

-As a registered member of the BACP, the largest professional body for counsellors in the UK, I abide by their Ethical Framework, which includes confidentiality and good practice.
-I am clinically supervised for all clinical work I undertake.
+As a registered member of the BACP, the largest professional body for counsellors in the UK, I abide by their Ethical Framework, which includes confidentiality and non-discriminatory practice.
+I am a neuro-affirmative and LGBTQ+ affirmative counsellor, clinically supervised for all clinical work I undertake.